 Burn injuries are complex and can affect every part of the body.
 It may take weeks or months to recover from a third-degree burn.
 You may have permanent scarring or a disability because of your burns.
 In these cases, your first step toward recovery should be to identify the potential defendant(s), or the individuals that caused your injuries.

 A claim can help you fight for just compensation for your traumatic injuries.
 Work with an attorney to file a claim with the civil courts or for help negotiating a settlement with the defendant’s insurance company.
 A civil claim might be the right option if you believe you can receive a higher award amount through a court trial than with settlement negotiations.
-The Law Office of Arash Khorsandi has attorneys who specialize in burn injuries in California.
+Arash Khorsandi’s team of attorneys in Arash Law specialize in burn injuries in California.
 Call (888) 488-1391 or contact us online for a free consultation.